hakyimlab/TFXcan-snakemake/README.md

 1. A yaml config or parameters file.
 Details are [here](./minimal/pipeline_minimal.yaml)
 2. A metadata sheet of the GWAS summary statistics.
 Details are [here](./minimal/minimal_gwas.txt)
+3. A number of files needed in the yaml config file.
+These can be downloaded from [here](https://uchicago.box.com/shared/static/kffo3k9zl16irrveysbnr05ww14qq1vd.gz).
+You will need to decompress this archive.

 The GWAS summary statistics file should have the following columns (others headers are allowed but will be ignored):